The Antonia Suardi collection showcases the creative independence and activism of embroidery.

 Exploring public art in Dublin by three female sculptors

-Misia Sert was one of the most intriguing and influential women in Belle Époque Paris.
+One of the most intriguing and influential women in Belle Époque Paris.

 Situaciones de aprendizaje sobre las mujeres